eddwebster/football_analytics/README.md

 # Edd Webster Football Analytics
-This repository is a public space for the football analytics projects by [Edd Webster](https://twitter.com/eddwebster).
+This repository is a public space for the football analytics projects by [Edd Webster](https://twitter.com/eddwebster) and publicly available resources published by football analytics community.

 <p align="center">
   <a href="https://www.twitter.com/eddwebster"><img src="img/fifa21eddwebsterbanner.png"></a>
 </p>

-I am currently rewriting this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, created by all those that havecontributed to the football analytics community.
-This is currently in progress but not yet finished and could do with a bit of editing - 28/02/2021.
+I am currently rewriting this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the football analytics community.
+This is currently in progress and could still do with a bit of editing, but most of the content is now available below - 28/02/2021.

 ## About This Repository and Author
 Please note, all work produced in this repository is mine and/or credited to the publicly produced code and libraries used. and is in no way related to the work and analysis I produce for my employers.